Hover over any image on the website to see the ID and photographer

 Our Newsletter

 Each issue of The Chat includes information about monthly speakers, education, conservation, Hesthavn Nature Center, field trips, bird sightings, board meetings, and more.
-Ten issues are published annually from September through June.
+Ten issues are published annually from September through May plus a summer issue.
 Archived newsletters are available as PDFs from April 2003 to the present.